 In 2009, we celebrated our 150th anniversary with great demos, displays, and entertainment that provided a family fun atmosphere.
 We concentrated on the past compared to the present.
 Demos included ox yoke making, blacksmith, Ferrier, pottery, plowing, quilting, hobbies from the past, antique tool displays.
 We also brought in an extensive line up of entertainment including the Barra MacNeils, Little Rays Venomous Animals, NASCAR Simulator, Nova Scotia Music Week Battle of the Bands, Scott Family Timber Show as well we held a Light Horse Clinic which was very well attended.

 In 2013, the management of the Mariners Centre made a motion to eliminate the use of dirt inside the main building.
-The Agricultural Society and the Mariners Centre enlarged the outside warm-up ring to 100×200.
-A separate ox hauling lane was also created to have multiple events going on at the same time.
+The Agricultural Society and the Mariners Centre partnered together to enlarge the outside warm-up ring to 100 x 200.
+A separate ox hauling lane was also created so multiple events could be going on at the same time.

 The Exhibition celebrated its 155th anniversary in 2014.